emissary-ingress/emissary/docs/reference/modules.md

   # diagnostics:
   #   enabled: true

+  # Health checks allow you to define custom endpoints used to
+  # filter health checking traffic and not have it instrumented
+  # with tracing.
+  # health_checks:
+  # - pass_through: false
+  #   endpoint: /custom-health-endpoint

   # use_proxy_protocol controls whether Envoy will honor the PROXY
   # protocol on incoming requests.
   # use_proxy_proto: false